-5.4 Dispute resolution
+5.4 Dispute Resolution

-It is the Developments aim to maintain a good relationship with all internal and external stakeholders so that no disputes eventuate.
+The Project aims to build and maintain strong relationships with all internal and external stakeholders so that no disputes eventuate.
 All efforts will be made to resolve a dispute internally with the affected party.

-When a complaint cannot be resolved and a dispute has arisen:
+In the event a complaint cannot be resolved, and a dispute has arisen:

-- An investigation will be initiated by the Proponent's Project Manager, with input from Stakeholder Engagement Officer, Legal Counsel, relevant technical/subject matter expert and relevant parties as required, to clarify the dispute and actions taken to date. - An investigation will be undertaken to assess the nature of the dispute and possible resolution with the aim of reaching mutual agreement between parties. - If necessary, an appropriately qualified and experienced independent person or third party, (eg. a technical or subject matter expert) may be asked to provide advice on the investigation and/or facilitate mediation to reach a resolution.
+- An investigation will be initiated by the Proponent's Project Manager, in consultation with the Proponent's Community Relations Advisor,, Legal Counsel, relevant technical/subject matter expert and relevant parties as required, to clarify the dispute and identify actions taken to date. - An investigation will be undertaken to assess the nature of the dispute and possible resolution with the aim of reaching a mutual agreement between affected parties. - If necessary, an appropriately qualified and experienced independent person or third party, (eg. a technical or subject matter expert) may be asked to provide advice on the investigation and/or facilitate mediation to reach a resolution.
 There may be some circumstances where it is appropriate to involve the Australian Energy Infrastructure Commissioner to assist with the dispute resolution process, if the complaint or dispute has previously been referred to Commissioner. - If agreement cannot be achieved after 12 months of registering the original complaint, either party may refer the dispute to the Planning Secretary for resolution in accordance with the Development Consent.
 This includes disputes relating to: - Visual impact mitigation measures (Condition B2); - Road upgrades to be implemented (Condition B30); - Scope and implementation of road maintenance and remedial works (Condition B31); - Aviation hazard lighting (Condition B4); and - Mitigation measures implemented in response to disruptions to radio communications (Condition B37).

-6 Environmental monitoring and compliance management
+6 Environmental Monitoring and Compliance Management

-Environmental monitoring will be conducted to measure performance of the EMS, including the effectiveness of environmental control measures, and compliance with the project statutory approvals, licences, plans, strategies, and programs.
+Environmental monitoring will be conducted to measure performance of the EMS, including the effectiveness of environmental control measures, and compliance with the Project statutory approvals, licences, plans, strategies, and programs.

-Environmental monitoring of the development will be conducted in several ways, including:
+Environmental monitoring of the Project will include:

-- Environmental inspections (see Section 6.1); - · Environmental audits (see Section 6.2); and - Specific monitoring and measurement of a particular environmental aspect as required under the development consent (E.g. operational noise monitoring).
+- Environmental inspections (see Section 6.1); - · Environmental audits (see Section 6.2); and - Specific monitoring and measurement of a particular environmental aspect as required under the Development Consent (E.g. operational noise monitoring).

-6.1 Environmental inspections
+6.1 Environmental Inspections

-A range of environmental inspections will be conducted by the Proponent and the EPC Contractor to evaluate the effectiveness of environmental controls and general compliance with the implementation of the EMS (and associated strategies, plans and programs) for site-based activities.
+Environmental inspections will be conducted by the Proponent and the EPC Contractor to evaluate the effectiveness of environmental controls and general compliance with the EMS, associated strategies, plans and programs.

-The EPC Contractor must undertake regular (at least weekly) environmental inspections of all work areas.
-The outcomes of the environmental inspections will be reported within an environmental inspection checklist.
-The checklist will be developed as part of the EPC Contractors CEMP.
-The checklist will incorporate a range of environmental inspection criteria to document compliance with, and effectiveness of, the various mitigation measures and controls specified within this EMS and within the other management plans/ strategies/ programs required under the development consent.
+The EPC Contractor must undertake regular (at least weekly) environmental inspections of all work areas using an environmental inspection checklist.
+The checklist is to be developed and included in the EPC Contractor CEMP.
+The checklist will include a range of environmental inspection criteria to document compliance with, and effectiveness of, the various mitigation measures and controls specified within this EMS, management plans and strategies and programs required by all Project Approvals.